madbomb122/PlexTools/README.md

 `powershell.exe -NoProfile -ExecutionPolicy Bypass -File c:/Plex-Cast.ps1`
 *For the above, Please note you need change the c:/ to the fullpath of your file*

 2. Click File -> Open and select the xml file associated with the TV or Movie that you want to edit.
 *Note: I recommend you add to the `Info.xml` file in `com.plexapp.agents.localmedia`*
 3. Click add `Add Cast Member` button at of thr Gui, and fill in the info
 4. Click File -> Save
 5. In Plex tell the show you edited to refresh metadata (not sure if this is needed)
 6. Your done

+*Tip: Use my Plex-Ttiles script to know what folder the TV Show or Movie you want to edit is*

 ## Usage Meta Clean
 1. Run the script